aleksandarbartos/ziffit/README.md

 - Successful login
 - Successful registration

-### Possibly unstable solutions due to application structure
+### Possibly unstable solutions

 - Some selectors could not be precisely defined, as multiple elements share the same selectors, findElements method with indexing was used for these:
    - RegistrationPage.requiredErrorMessage
    - BasketPage.listItemTitle, BasketPage.listItemRemove (findElements used on purpose to enable deletion of any item in the list)
+- wdio.config beforeTest hook (additional empty session before first test)

 ### Smoke test suit